arjunr24-su/ACM_Task-Arjun-Rajesh-/Forensics/What is There Inside the File/README.md

 2. **Ran John the Ripper on the hash file**:
    - Ensured the zip file had proper permissions.
-   - Successfully cracked the password: `softballs`.
+   - Successfully cracked the password: `softball3`.

 3. **Extracted the zip using 7z**:
    - Extracted the contents of the zip file using the password obtained.